anshulsg/Fractals/README.md

 # Fractals
 A Java demonstration of plotting a series of fractals through simple codes.
+# Contents
-The fractals drawn were for the Hilbert Curve, the Mandelbrot Set and the Julia Set.
+The fractals drawn were for:
+  1. The Hilbert Curve
+  2. The Mandelbrot Set, and
+  3. The Julia Set.